Inventory Automation: How it Works

 Full Upload Process

-A "Full Upload" is the initial upload of your product data in which the content data such as the supplier's images, titles, descriptions, categories, and more are uploaded to your ecommerce website.
+A "Full Upload" is the initial upload of your product data in which the content data such as the supplier's images, titles, descriptions, categories, and more are uploaded to your e-commerce website.
 This is often referred to as a "Full Product Data Sync".
-This process is typically only ran once in the lifetime of a product as after the product data has been uploaded once, that product the switches to the "daily update" process noted below.
-Running the "full upload" only once prevents overwriting any customizations you have made on your ecommerce website to that product listing such as modified product titles, descriptions, etc. If you need to overwrite your data for whatever reason, you can request we run another full upload by entering a support ticket at any time.
+This process is typically only run once in the lifetime of a product as after the product data has been uploaded once, that product the switches to the "daily update" process noted below.
+Running the "full upload" only once prevents overwriting any customizations you have made on your e-commerce website to that product listing such as modified product titles, descriptions, etc. If you need to overwrite your data for whatever reason, you can request we run another full upload by entering a support ticket at any time.
 This will overwrite your data and in some cases (changing category mapping) it requires you to first delete all product data to ensure there is no old data remaining after the full upload.